-Cause

-- If

-- Because

-- Since

-- Due to

-- Caused

-Effect

-- Then

-- Consequently

-- As a result

-- For this reason

-- So
+Cause Effect If Because Since Due to Caused Then Consequently As a result For this reason So Thes begi india keyv sent com

-These "keywords" almost always appear at the beginning of the cause or effect phrase they indicate.
+These "keywords" almost always appear at the beginning of the cause or effect phrase they ndicate.
 In the first example sentence above, the keyword because comes before the cause in the sentence.
 In the second sentence, the keyword so comes before the effect in the sentence.